Goodwill North Central Texas Empowers Workers With Disabilities to Reach Their Goals

 The unemployment rate for people with disabilities has fallen steadily since 2009.
 But it remains more than double the rate for people without a disability—8.5 percent versus 3.9 percent in July 2018.

-Goodwill Fort Worth has a 69-year history of commitment to providing support for job seekers, regardless of ability or circumstance.
-Last year, Goodwill Fort Worth touched the lives of 9,562 people through 20 unique job training and placement programs, turning lives of dependence into lives of independence through the power of work.
+Goodwill North Central Texas has a 69-year history of commitment to providing support for job seekers, regardless of ability or circumstance.
+Last year, Goodwill North Central Texas touched the lives of 9,562 people through 20 unique job training and placement programs, turning lives of dependence into lives of independence through the power of work.

 Goodwill is more than a thrift store.
 The largest employer of people with disabilities in the world, Goodwill believes that work has the power to transform lives by building self-confidence, independence, creativity, trust and friendships.
 Everyone deserves this chance.